Michael R. Barrett: Education

 Barrett was born in Cincinnati, Ohio, on January 14, 1951.
 He graduated from St. Xavier High School in 1969.
 He then attended Wabash College in Crawfordsville, Indiana, from 1969 to 1970, prior to enrolling at the University of Cincinnati.
 Barrett received a Bachelor of Arts degree in history there in 1974 and a Juris Doctor from the University of Cincinnati College of Law in 1977.
 He was admitted to the bar in Ohio the same year.

-Legal and political work
+Career

-Barrett served as a state Administrative Hearing Officer from 1977 until 1978, when he joined the Hamilton County Prosecutor's Office as an Assistant Prosecuting Attorney and Chief Assistant.
+Barrett served as a state administrative hearing officer from 1977 until 1978, when he joined the Hamilton County Prosecutor's Office as an assistant prosecuting attorney and chief assistant.
 In 1984, he joined the firm Grayden, Head & Ritchey.
 He began as an associate and became partner at Grayden Head.
-In 1995, Barrett joined his brother Francis Barrett's firm, Barrett&Weber, and became a shareholder.
-He practiced at Barrett&Weber until his appointment to the bench.
+In 1995, Barrett joined his brother Francis Barrett's firm, Barrett & Weber, and became a shareholder.
+He practiced at Barrett & Weber until his appointment to the bench.

-Barrett served as Chairman of the Hamilton County Republican Party from 2001 to 2005 and was instrumental in President Bush's Ohio victory in the 2004 presidential election.
+Barrett served as chairman of the Hamilton County Republican Party from 2001 to 2005 and was instrumental in President Bush's Ohio victory in the 2004 presidential election.